 Open rates can be a useless metric

 Focus on getting your audience to engage with your content and move further down the sales funnel.
 A good email open rate is around 20-25%, and these figures can go up to 70% for highly personalized emails.
-But while high open rates are great, you also want your subscribers to take action, whether buying a product or scheduling a call.
+High open rates indicate initial interest, and you want your subscribers to take action, whether buying a product or scheduling a call.

-Engagement is email marketing's true gold, and for good reason.
+Engagement drives real outcomes.
+Subscribers who interact with your content provide feedback, make repeat purchases, and advocate for your brand.
 Subscribers interacting with your content are more likely to provide feedback, make repeat purchases, and support your brand.
-As an entrepreneur, you can capitalize on their interest in your business to build lasting relationships
+As an entrepreneur, you can capitalize on their interest in your business to build lasting relationships.

 Email marketing funnel